A plea to come together: collaboration between specialists from healthcare and medicine is the key to delivering the best possible care.

 - Interprofessional training ward Zurich

-There are plans to set up an innovative “Interprofessional training ward”, based on a Scandinavian model, at University Hospital Zurich – the only one of its kind in Switzerland.
+There are plans to set up an innovative “Interprofessional clinical training ward”, based on a Scandinavian model, at University Hospital Zurich – the only one of its kind in Switzerland.
 Here, students and trainees will have an opportunity to look after “real” patients independently under supervision as part of their training.

 - Joint learning modules for medical and nursing personnel